 You are probably not surprised that contesting a will is very common.
 Regardless of the desire to eliminate family disputes about who should receive what, they are often inevitable.
-But, you can take certain steps to avoid them and your estate planning attorney can help.
+You can take certain steps to avoid them and your estate planning attorney can help.

 There are generally four different legal bases for challenging the validity of a will.
 The four grounds include: